Mary and Elizabeth

 Grandfather spoke first.
 “Well…,” he hesitated, “I sent them to Samuel with a special lunch.”

 Mary’s mother stared at the elderly gentlemen and raised her eyebrows.
 “Lunch?” she questioned.
-“Hopefully, they will come back with news.”
+Mary’s mother waved her hand in the air and said, “Weill, hopefully, they will come back with news.”

 “Well, yes,” replied Grandfather, “that would be good too.”